favonia/cloudflare-ddns/README.markdown

 | `UPDATE_ON_START`   | Boolean values, such as `true`, `false`, `0` and `1`.
 See [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool)                                                              | Whether to check IP addresses on start regardless of `UPDATE_CRON`             | No        | `true`                        |
 | `UPDATE_TIMEOUT`    | Positive time durations with a unit, such as `1h` and `10m`.
 See [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)                                                | The timeout of each attempt to update DNS records, per domain, per record type | No        | `30s` (30 seconds)            |

-⚠️ The update schedule _does not_ take the time to update records into consideration.
+> ⚠️ The update schedule _does not_ take the time to update records into consideration.
 For example, if the schedule is “for every 5 minutes”, and if the updating itself takes 2 minutes, then the actual interval between adjacent updates is 3 minutes, not 5 minutes.

-🧪 Experimental mode to disable cron: `UPDATE_CRON` can be set to `@disabled` (or `@nevermore` as an alias); the updater will terminate immediately after updating the DNS records.
-This is useful when the scheduling is handled by other mechanisms (such as [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)).
+> 🧪 Experimental mode to disable cron: `UPDATE_CRON` can be set to `@disabled` (or `@nevermore` as an alias); the updater will terminate immediately after updating the DNS records.
+This is useful when you want to use other mechanisms to schedule the updating (_e.g._, [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)).

 </details>